 Video Conferencing Check List & Tips

-Whether participating in a Landing Export video workshop or an interview, the following guide will help you prepare.
+Whether participating in a Landing Expert video workshop or an interview practice, the following guide will help you prepare.
 To ensure a good experience and those of any other participants, you should always test your PC and capabilities well in advance of the meeting.
 Once a Landing Expert meeting starts, technical assistance is not available.
 So welcome and let’s get started!

 Video Conference Set Up

 Pre-requisites to ensure a timely start respectful of all participants requires you to download Zoom and test it in advance of the meeting.

 ZOOM Video Conferencing will be used.
 Please sign up for Zoom in advance at http://www.zoom.us/signup.
 Zoom is free and uses a Citrix platform.

 - Read the article ” The Ultimate Guide to Acing Video Interviews” on how to properly prepare and stage a video interview.
 The article provides technical information on how to set up a webcam and your physical environment.
 Here is another very helpful article:

 Test Zoom with someone else so you are familiar with how to use it.
 It is a fairly intuitive platform.

 - Once logged in, search for Gallery View so that all group members can see one another.

 - Ten (5 to 10) minutes before the video conference, you will receive an email asking to join the conference.
 Click on the link to the video conference.
 Then click on the launcher to complete the connection.

 General Video Tips